2173 Claims Must Particularly Point Out and Distinctly Claim the Invention [R-11.2013]

 2173.05(u) Trademarks or Trade Names in a Claim

 The presence of a trademark or trade name in a claim is not, per se, improper under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, but the claim should be carefully analyzed to determine how the mark or name is used in the claim.
 It is important to recognize that a trademark or trade name is used to identify a source of goods, and not the goods themselves.
 Thus a trademark or trade name does not identify or describe the goods associated with the trademark or trade name.
 See definitions of trademark and trade name in MPEP § 608.01(v).
-A list of some trademarks is found in Appendix I.

 If a trademark or trade name appears in a claim and is not intended as a limitation in the claim, the question of why it is in the claim should be addressed.
-Does its presence in the claim cause confusion as to the scope of the claim?
-If so, the claim should be rejected under 35 U.S.C.
+If its presence in the claim causes confusion as to the scope of the claim, then the claim should be rejected under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.

 2173.05(v) Mere Function of Machine